java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/05_converting_to_streams.md

 <a id="mappings">&nbsp;</a>
 ## Mappings

-Any where you're working with a collection of data from an external resource, ask if there is a way to get a stream of data over the contents of that resource.
+Whenever you're working with a collection of data from an external resource, ask if there is a way to get a stream of data over the contents of that resource.
 The chances are that you may find a function for that within the JDK or a third-party library.
 Once we get a stream, we can use the highly effective functional operators like `filter()`, `map()`, etc. to fluently iterate over the collection of data that's part of the resource.